Nanoscopy User Group (formerly STED)

 Join us on Apr 9 at 11 AM CT

-The focus of the Stimulated Emission Depletion (STED) User Group is to create a collaborative space where researchers of all career stages can share their technical expertise with others that are using this newly available technology.
-Sessions will be held on a variety of topics tailored to the needs of the audience, ranging from basic techniques to more advanced processing of STED data.
+The focus of the Nanoscopy User Group is to create a collaborative space where researchers of all career stages can share their expertise using the latest super-resolution technologies.
+Sessions will be held on a variety of topics tailored to the needs of the audience, including best practices in experiments and data processing.

 Meetings will be held on the second Thursday of the month at 11 am CT every other month